FAQs

 Is there any support available to people with a needle phobia?

 If you have a needle phobia, or are anxious about getting the vaccine, there are a limited number of flu vaccination appointments available with Occupational Health.
 There would be support of one of our counsellors during the appointment.
-These are booked appointments only and are only accessible by emailing the department:
+These are booked appointments only and are accessible by emailing the department.

 OHEnquiries@uhb.nhs.uk